 Is red food coloring vegan?

 A lot of red food coloring is NOT vegan.
-This one is, so if you can find that you should be safe.
+I like Sweetapolita for all my vegan food colorings and sprinkles.
 But if you want a more natural red food coloring, try this beet powder.
 It won’t be as bright as my cakes are, but it should work quite well!
 You could add more, or less depending on how colorful you want the cakes to be.
-I used a full 3 tablespoons.

-slice of vegan red velvet cake on a plate
+fork taking a bite out of vegan red velvet cake

 Vegan Red Velvet Cake